open-osp/open-osp/README.md

 cd oscaremr-devops
 ```

 This process is only for new deployments.
 It will not work if you have a run it before in the same folder, because you may have EMR data we don't want to overwrite.
 For a 2nd deployment, just copy the folder again with a new name.
+If you want to purge the database and start from scratch, do `docker volume rm oscaremr-devops_mariadb-files` first.

 ```
 ./deploy.sh